CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 In this lab, you will learn how to respond to security alerts using Microsoft Defender for Cloud.

-As a Security Operations Analyst, you'll explore regulatory compliance, review security posture management, and practice mitigating security alerts.
+As a Security Operations Analyst, you will explore regulatory compliance, review security posture management, and practice mitigating security alerts.

    > **Note:** Please perform this lab in the SmartHotelHost VM (Lab VM).